indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingAuthors/PaperReviewingAuthors.rst

 ==================================================
-Paper Reviewing Module - Authors's Guide
+Paper reviewing module author's guide
 ==================================================

-Getting Started
+Getting started
 ---------------

- Firstlly, you must log in the system, then you will find a link ``My contributions`` in the left menu under ``My Conference``.
+ Firstly, you must log in to the system; you will find a link ``My contributions`` in the left menu under ``My Conference``.

         |image1|